 In 2020, San Juan County, UT had a population of 15.3k people with a median age of 32.6 and a median household income of $49,690.
 Between 2019 and 2020 the population of San Juan County, UT declined from 15,302 to 15,295, a −0.0457% decrease and its median household income grew from $45,394 to $49,690, a 9.46% increase.

 The 5 largest ethnic groups in San Juan County, UT are American Indian & Alaska Native (Non-Hispanic) (45.5%), White (Non-Hispanic) (44.3%), White (Hispanic) (4.89%), Two+ (Non-Hispanic) (3.32%), and Asian (Non-Hispanic) (0.595%).

 None of the households in San Juan County, UT reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 99.3% of the residents in San Juan County, UT are U.S. citizens.

-The median property value in San Juan County, UT is $137,600, and the homeownership rate is 80.2%.
-Most people in San Juan County, UT commute by Drove Alone, and the average commute time is 19.5 minutes.
-The average car ownership in San Juan County, UT is 2 cars per household.
+In 2020, the median property value in San Juan County, UT was $128,700, and the homeownership rate was 78.1%.
+Most people in San Juan County, UT drove alone to work, and the average commute time was 21.6 minutes.
+The average car ownership in San Juan County, UT was 2 cars per household.

-San Juan County, UT is the 17th most populated county in Utah and borders Apache County, AZ; Coconino County, AZ; Navajo County, AZ; Dolores County, CO; Mesa County, CO; Montezuma County, CO; Montrose County, CO; San Miguel County, CO; San Juan County, NM; Emery County, UT; Garfield County, UT; Grand County, UT; Kane County, UT; Wayne County, UT& 9 more.
+San Juan County, UT borders Apache County, AZ, Coconino County, AZ, Navajo County, AZ, Dolores County, CO, Mesa County, CO, Montezuma County, CO, Montrose County, CO, San Miguel County, CO, San Juan County, NM, Emery County, UT, Garfield County, UT, Grand County, UT, Kane County, UT, and Wayne County, UT.